C'est la Vie (B*Witched song): Critical reception

 Chuck Taylor of Billboard wrote, "This European creamsicle has already tickled the top of the European pop charts, and with good reason.
 It's catchy as all get-out, has a chorus that lingers like poison ivy, and adds unlimited spoonfuls of zip spin after spin.
 In a perfect world, this dancey helping of youth-oriented pop would have no problem conquering the States with its giddy melody and squeaky-clean teenage vocals, but sadly, top 40 has again entered one of those periods during which it shuns most any uptempo track that might be considered plain and simple fun.
 That's a shame, given the growing profile of this personable Dublin-based female quartet and its fine self-titled debut album.
 In any case, open-minded programmers who have had success with Britney Spears or Cleopatra should certainly give this a meaningful spin and let their audiences have a chance to catch on to the magic of this fearless track."
 In 1999, the song was nominated for "Best Song Musically and Lyrically" at the Ivor Novello Awards.
 Billboard named the song number 97 on their list of 100 Greatest Girl Group Songs of All Time.

 Chart performance

 "C'est la Vie" debuted at number one on the UK Singles Chart on 31 May 1998 and remained at the top the following week.
 It also went to number one in the group's home country of Ireland, as well as in New Zealand.
 The song went to number nine on the US Billboard Hot 100 in the week of 17 April 1999 and number six on the Australian ARIA Singles Chart.
-It went Platinum in Australia for sales of over 70,000 copies.
-By September 2017, over 927,000 copies of the single had been sold in the UK.
+It went Platinum in Australia for sales of more than 70,000 copies.
+By September 2017, more than 927,000 copies of the single had been sold in the UK.